CopticScriptorium/lexical-taggers/README.md

 lexical taggers for Sahidic Coptic
 ===========================================================

-Includes lemmatizer and tagger for language of origin.
+Includes tagger for language of origin.
+(Lemmatizer now integrated into the part-of-speech tagger at https://github.com/CopticScriptorium/tagger-part-of-speech)

 _enrich.pl script to be used with lexicon file in each subdirectory (e.g., lexicon.txt in the languagetagger subdirectory for the language-of-origin tagging)